 This could be for any of a number of different reasons.
 More women in this range have a college degree than men in the same age group.
 Meanwhile greater education has been shown to correlate to employment rates.
 In addition to this, there has been an increase in single, self-supporting mothers – which means that there are more women out there who need to provide for their families.

-This has all been augmented by a general hiring increase in fields that have typically been populated by women, like education and health services.
+This has all been augmented by a general hiring increase in fields that have typically been populated by women.
+Including education and health services.
 Having said that, it isn’t just these industries that are hiring more women.

 How Other Industries, Like Construction, Have Adjusted Their Hiring Trends

 As of December of 2016, the construction industry had employed 93,900 women.
-While this only totaled around 9.1 percent of the industry as a whole, there is some evidence that suggests this percentage is on the rise.
+This only totaled around 9.1 percent of the industry as a whole.
+However, there is some evidence that suggests this percentage is on the rise.

-For instance, the construction industry has dawdled considerably in adopting technology to assist in day-to-day processes, but there has been an increase in this adoption as of late.
+For instance, the construction industry has dawdled considerably in using technology to assist in day-to-day processes.
+However, there has been an increase in this adoption as of late.
 More advanced technologies and other solutions are more often being used in this industry’s processes.
 Due to this, it only stands to reason that women, the better-educated group on average, will be better prepared to take up the jobs that require the use of these technologies.